-$\langle priority \rangle$ is an integer in [-2,2] (treated as 0 if omitted), and this is used only in line adjustment with priority by luatexja-adjust (see Subsection 11.3).
-Higher value means the glue is easy to shretch, and is also easy to shrink.
+priority= $\langle priority \rangle$ An integer in [-2,2] (treated as 0 if omitted), and this is used only in line adjustment with priority by luatexja-adjust (see Subsection 11.3).
+Higher value means the glue is easy to stretch, and is also easy to shrink.